daniel-alts/calculate_api/README.md

 # calculate_api

-name: Belinda Aliu;
+I fixed the test that did not pass and added integration testing for divide, multiply and subtract.

+Name : Belinda Aliu
-email address: belbosime@yahoo.co.uk
+email Address: belbosime@yahoo.co.uk